What is Mechanical Engineering?

-- Students gain an in-depth knowledge of automotive power and transmission systems.
+- Students gain an in-depth knowledge of automotive power and transmission systems, as well as weapon systems.
 Much of this material is presented in the context of Army vehicles and systems.

 - Students explore biology and human physiology, in order to create interactions between human and mechanical systems.

 - Power and Energy

 - Students learn about energy resources, alternative energy, energy storage, conversion between forms of energy, and energy performance limitations as they apply to satisfying the needs of mankind.

 - Students learn valuable skills such as how to manage time, finances, and personnel in the context of mechanical engineering projects.